cncf/wg-serverless/whitepapers/serverless-overview/README.md

 Platform-as-a-Service implementations enable teams to deploy and scale applications using a broad set of runtimes, binding to a catalog of data, AI, IoT, and security services through injection of configuration information into the application, without having to manually configure and manage a container and OS.
 It is a great fit for existing web apps that have a stable programming model.

-Benefits include easier management and deployment of applications, auto-scaling and pre-configured services for the most common application needs.
+Benefits include easier management and deployment of applications, auto scaling and pre-configured services for the most common application needs.

 Drawbacks include lack of OS control, granular container portability and load balancing and application optimization as well as potential vendor lock-in and needing to build and manage monitoring and logging capabilities on most PaaS platforms.